SparkleButt747/uom_fs_ai/README.md

 ### LoadTrack Script Documentation
 #### Overview
 The `LoadTrack` script is a crucial component responsible for generating and importing track boundaries into the Unity environment.
-It serves as a bridge between your Python-based track generation process and Unity, facilitating the creation of a dynamic and engaging training environment for your racing agent.
+It serves as a bridge between your Python-based track generation process and Unity, facilitating the creation of a dynamic training environment for the racing agent.

 This script orchestrates the process of importing track models, parsing CSV files, generating track boundary objects, and managing their properties.